- Device drivers

 - Open a command prompt from the Start menu.

 - To extract the driver files, type the following command at the command prompt, and then press ENTER: expand <CAB FILE NAME> -F:* <DESTINATION>

 - To stage the driver for plug and play installation or for the Add Printer Wizard, use PnPutil Software Update Services for IT Professionals:

 937793 The staging and the installation of driver packages by using the PnP Utility (Pnputil.exe) in Windows Vista

 Note To install a cross-architecture print driver, you must already have installed the local architecture driver, and you will still need the cross-architecture copy of Ntprint.inf from another system.
 For more information, click the following article number to view the article in the Microsoft Knowledge Base:

 952065 You cannot install third-party printer drivers for cross-architecture support in Windows Vista or in Windows Server 2008.

 Windows UpdateIT Professionals can use the Windows Update service to configure a server on their corporate network to provide updates to corporate servers and clients.
 This functionality can be useful in environments where some clients and servers do not have access to the Internet.
 This functionality can also be useful where the environment is highly managed, and the corporate administrator must test the updates before they are deployed.

-For information about how to perform enterprise-wide driver updates by using Windows Update, visit the following Microsoft TechNet Web site:
+For information about using Windows Update, visit the following Microsoft Web site:

 Automatic UpdatesIT Professionals can use the Automatic Updates service to keep computers up-to-date with the latest critical updates from a corporate server that is running Software Update Services.